ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 # Message Format {#message-format}

-Instance-related messages share a number of structural features with SDF models regarding metadata and namespace information, but are also different in crucial aspects.
+The data model of instance-related messages makes use of the structural features of SDF models (e.g., when it comes metadata and namespace information), but is also different in crucial aspects.

 TODO: Decide where we want to keep this: